Professor and Head of APLA

 Students apply for admission to the Bachelor of Interior Architecture Program during their second year of the Architecture Program.
 The Interior Architecture Program has a separate admissions process in addition to the same basic admissions requirements as the Architecture Program because students are pursuing both degrees concurrently.
-At the end of five years and two summers of study, the ARIA student receives a Bachelor of Interior Architecture degree and a Bachelor of Interior Architecture degree.
+At the end of five years and two summers of study, the ARIA student receives a Bachelor of Interior Architecture degree and a Bachelor of Architecture degree.
 The Interior Architecture (ARIA) curriculum prepares the graduate as a specialist in shaping the exteriors and the interiors of design environments

 The Bachelor of Science in Environmental Design is a flexible multi-disciplinary degree.
 The degree content includes the five core environmental design courses, directed electives, and free electives.
 Students are encouraged to use the free electives to earn one or two minors.
 Two summers of coursework are required for the environmental design workshop course series.
 The degree is a good option for students who are interested in pursuing graduate studies in design, planning, and construction related programs.